daegalus/dart-uuid/README.md

 Not ready for this yet.
 My code is probably inefficient and messy in many areas.
 Though it should be pretty quick.

 ## Release notes
+v0.1.2
+- Fix change of charCodes to codeUnits

 v0.1.1
 - Fixing syntax for upcoming breaking changes.